markopolo139/DataMiningAssignment2/README.md

 $ pip freeze > Requirements.txt to get the requirements and later above command

 ## Brief descrition of what was done in the project
+### 1. Data Loading and Preprocessing

+  1.1.
+Load the movie, ratings, tags, and links data.

+  1.2.
+Print the total number of movies and unique users.

+  1.3.
+Drop unnecessary columns like timestamps.

+  1.4.
+Merge ratings and movies data.

+  1.5.
+Merge tags data with ratings and movies.

+  1.6.
+Drop rows with missing values and duplicate entries.

+### 2. Feature Engineering
+  2.1.
+Calculate average rating for each movie.

+  2.2.
+Transform the 'genres' attribute into multiple binary attributes.

+  2.3.
+Drop redundant columns like 'genres', 'title', and '(no genres listed)'.

+  2.4.
+Compute the total count of genres per movie.

+  2.5.
+Fill missing values with zero.

+  2.6.
+Scale numerical features ('rating', 'average_rating', 'total_genres') using StandardScaler.

+### 3. Rating Prediction Functions
+  3.1.
+Implement a rule-based rating prediction function based on user and movie genre preferences.

+  3.2.
+Implement a clustering-based rating prediction function using KMeans clustering.

+  3.3.
+Define a combined rating prediction function that averages ratings from the rule-based and clustering-based methods.

+### 4. Evaluation
+  4.1.
+Define a function to evaluate the model.

+  4.2.
+Split the data into test and train sets.

+  4.3.
+Predict ratings for test data using the combined rating function.

+  4.4.
+Calculate Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) for model evaluation.

+### 5. Results

+  5.1.
+Print the Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) of the model.